SDM-2021-16-SpongeBob/video_creator/docs/Requirement Specification.md

 Now it is mainly free to attract users, and then advertising, and VIP free advertising services

 ## Required business flow
+Invest in advertising and join VIP charging services

 ## List of requirements